 Across the country, Diabetes Canada's regional office staff and volunteers conduct programs and provide support to help people living with or affected by diabetes navigate their care and self-management.

 Our programs and services encourage Canadians to live healthier lives by providing practical and accessible information that is helpful and meaningful to them.

 Virtual Health Coaching

-The CDA’s Virtual Health Coaching is a free telephone-based service, in which a certified health coach will help you prioritize your health goals.
+Diabetes Canada’s Virtual Health Coaching is a free telephone-based service, in which a certified health coach will help you prioritize your health goals.
 Taking your preferences and lifestyle into consideration, health coaches can help you identify and address barriers to change, and help you build decision-making, problem-solving and planning skills you need to manage your diabetes.

 The service is free across Canada to adults living with prediabetes, type 1 diabetes or type 2 diabetes.
 By signing up, you will receive:

 Two 45-minute one-on-one telephone sessions with a certified health coach, from the comfort of your home

 A 20-minute follow-up session to evaluate your success

 Benefits of the Diabetes Canada’s Virtual Health Coaching Service:

 Increase your self-confidence, motivation and skills to better self-manage your diabetes and improve your overall health